mswertz/mswertz.gihub.io/features.md

 <div class="feature_box">
 <div class="feature_content_box">
 <h1>secure access</h1>
-Easily control group, role and individual access.MOLGENIS data is organised following scientific practice.
-Data is divided in research groups, within the groups you can assign roles such as 'data manager', 'data editor' and 'data user'.
+Easily control group, role and individual access.
+MOLGENIS data is organised following scientific practice.
+Data can be divided in research groups, within the groups you can assign roles such as 'data manager', 'data editor' and 'data user'.
 Authentication can be ensured by connecting you institute account via SURFconext (NL) and BBMRI/ELIXIR AAI (Europe) or using Google two-factor authentication.
 </div>
 <div class="feature_image_box"><img src="/images/noun_Security_1980517_blue.svg"/></div>
 </div>